OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 The WMS with index 0 defines the default coordinate reference system and the extent of the map.

 .. tip:: Create a container application and upload every WMS just once to this container application.
+You can transfer the WMS from this container to other aplications.
 When you update the WMS the possible changes will appear in all applications that contain this WMS.
 You easily can copy a WMS from one to another application with the menu entry *Link WMS to application*.

 Configure WMS